cerplot/luigi/doc/configuration.rst

   Defaults to false.

 disable_hard_timeout
-  Hard time limit after which tasks will be disabled by the server if they fail again, in seconds.
-It will disable the task if it fails **again** after this amount of time.
-E.g. if this was set to 600 (i.e. 10 minutes), and the task first failed at 10:00am, the task would be disabled if it failed again any time after 10:10am.
+  Hard time limit after which steps will be disabled by the server if they fail again, in seconds.
+It will disable the step if it fails **again** after this amount of time.
+E.g. if this was set to 600 (i.e. 10 minutes), and the step first failed at 10:00am, the step would be disabled if it failed again any time after 10:10am.
 Note: This setting does not consider the values of the ``retry_count`` or ``disable_window`` settings.

 retry_count
-  Number of times a task can fail within ``disable_window`` before the scheduler will automatically disable it.
+  Number of times a step can fail within ``disable_window`` before the scheduler will automatically disable it.
 If not set, the scheduler will not automatically disable jobs.